Finn-Land/IoTCourseMP/Judit/reflections/reflection10/README.md

 Once again, I did not enjoy the class.
 In fact, I felt overwhelmed by the amount of information and the lack of clear explanations.

 #### Lab reflection
-Today's lab has been so far the most exicietin one.
+Today's lab has been so far the most exciting one.

 Stefan and I worked together on the other M5 Stick C Plus.
 We had a really easy assignment (at least at the begining):